CARTIN-WP2-4/kinova_test/README.md

 ADD VIDEO

-(CHECK IF THE FILE HAS TO BE DOWNLOADED FROM THE FOLDER OR THE WEBSITE.)

 #### Kinova Kortex API
 Visit this <a href="https://github.com/Kinovarobotics/kortex">page</a> and download the latest version of the Kinova Kortex code.